 The Company has a Share Purchase Plan ("Purchase Plan") allowing employees and directors of the Company to purchase common shares at listed market prices from treasury.
+The Purchase Plan was re-approved by the Board of Directors and the shareholders on May 7, 2019.
 The plan allows for employees to contribute up to a maximum of 10% of their salary and directors to contribute up to \$10 per year.
-Under the Purchase Plan, the Company will contribute 25% of employees' or directors' contributions in the form of common shares if the employee remains employed by the
+Under the Purchase Plan, the Company will contribute 25% of employees' or directors' contributions in the form of common shares if the employee remains employed by the Company or director remains on the Board, and has held the original shares for two years from the original purchase date.
+The Company's contribution in common shares is calculated using the lesser of the original common share value at the original purchase date and at the date of the Company's contribution.
+During the six-month period ended June 30, 2019, 18,175 shares (2018: 13,145 shares) were issued under the Purchase Plan for a total of \$138 (2018: \$105).